 For a list of Aletheia Jr.'s Core Values and How we Accomplish Each, click here.

 Aletheia Jr. uses age appropriate curriculum that seeks to meet the needs of the learners in each age group.
-We choose curriculum that is God-Centered and Grace-Centered, kid relevant and FUN!
+We choose curriculum that is gospel-centered and grace-centered, kid relevant and FUN!

 If you have any questions about the curriculum or any of our policies, contact our Aletheia Jr staff:

-Director of Communications & Volunteer Development Caitlin Parrish:
+Caitlin Parrish, Director of Communications & Volunteer Development:

-Director of Operations & Classroom Management April Cosner:
+April Cosner, Director of Operations & Classroom Management: